Editing Forms

 • Highlight a specific vendor and Clone it to create a version in a different sales district.

-This is the opposite of the usual Windows menu system, which is designed for generic menus, not vertical market applications.
-FF&EZ's command structure eliminates the wading through sub-menus that is typical of generic menus (for more, see "Menus").
+This is the opposite of the usual Windows menu system, which is designed for generic menus, not specialized "vertical market" applications.
+FF&EZ's command structure eliminates the wading through sub-menus that is typical of generic menus (for more, see "Menu System").
 The basic layout of FF&EZ's data forms is designed to complement this interface, by exposing the things you are most likely to use at any given point, and hiding irrelevant commands.

 Note: if you wish to learn about specific editing forms, you can press F1 while you are on the form in question.
 This will display this help system for that form.
 You can also go directly to the Design Reference (or Purchasing Reference if you have that version) for the main screens of each module.